‘Back to Roots’: Backcountry CEO Is Rebuilding Relationships, Reputation After Trademark Backlash

 Nielsen confirmed with Outside Business News on Friday afternoon that he “parted ways” with IPLA Trademark Law, the trademark-only law firm that represented Backcountry, and put other lawyers on the “sidelines.”
 He also says Backcountry dropped all outstanding litigation, which was the one case with Marquette Backcountry Ski.

-“I decided we need to go back to roots and reach out,” Nielsen says. “…I’m going to reach out to everyone we’ve talked to and see where it takes us.
+“I decided we need to go back to roots and reach out,” Nielsen said.
+“I’m going to reach out to everyone we’ve talked to and see where it takes us.
 I want to apologize and I want them to know Backcountry on a more personal level.”

-Of the way Backcountry went about trying to protect the brand through trademarks, Nielsen says, “We messed this one up in our approach and we didn’t do it the right way.”
+Of the way Backcountry went about trying to protect the brand through trademarks, Nielsen said, “We messed this one up in our approach and we didn’t do it the right way.”

-He says he knows this doesn’t make everything right; he says he has a lot of work to do.
+He said he knows this doesn’t make everything right; he said he has a lot of work to do.

 His statement of apology, released first through Outside Business Journal on Wednesday, fueled the outdoor community’s fiery critique even more.
 Many say it wasn’t even close enough to repay its two years of sending cease-and-desist orders and lawsuits to other businesses—seemingly non-competitors, nonprofits, and small businesses who say they didn’t have the funds to fight back.
 Numerous businesses say they felt forced to rebrand.